 - be able carry out its activities effectively, and in a way that complies with the law

 - minimise the chance the group will run into legal difficulties (and costs) as it grows or changes, and

-- be in a better position to deal with legal issues if they do occur.
+- be in a better position to deal with legal issues if they do occur

-The Not-for-profit Law resources are designed to help you think about some of the key issues involved in starting a new community organisation.
+Our resources are designed to help you think about some of the key issues involved in starting a new community organisation.

-First, complete the Checklist below with questions about your group.
+First, complete the checklist below with questions about your group.

 For more information about what not-for-profit means, read our fact sheet:

 Some organisations with a social mission are looking at structures other than not-for-profits, like Pty Ltd companies (in particular social enterprises).
 If you are thinking of starting a social enterprise, go to our Social Enterprises webpage.
 Remember that social enterprises can be structured using either a not-for-profit or for-profit structure, depending on the business model.